ARTFROST1/LaVillaPineReact2/replit.md

 - July 11, 2025.
 Updated booking page widget to use initWidgetList instead of initWidgetSearch for new HomeReserve integration
 - July 11, 2025.
 Updated Open Graph preview image to branded La Villa Pine photo with pool and logo for better social media representation
 - July 12, 2025.
 Successfully completed migration from Replit Agent to standard Replit environment
 - July 12, 2025.
-Added Yandex Reviews widget integration in footer and contacts page for social proof display
+Added Yandex Reviews widget as fixed element in bottom-left corner of all pages for enhanced social proof
 ```

 ## User Preferences